PSF Frequently Asked Questions

 No. Changes to the mentor(s) are not allowed once an application has been submitted.

 I am training at a state university.
-Does DDCF accept my applications?
+Does DDCF accept applications from candidates at state universities?

 Yes.
 DDCF welcomes applications from state universities.
 Given that many state universities do not have 501(c)(3) tax status, applicants from state universities are encouraged to apply through their institution’s 501(c)(3) grant-receiving arms.
 For example, applicants from the University of Texas may apply through the University of Texas Foundation.
 DDCF encourages applicants to seek guidance from their institution to identify the appropriate institutional entity through which they can apply.
 DDCF is unable to provide information on the tax ID that applicants must use to gain access to the application site, this information can only be provided by the applicants’ institutions.

-I am unable to commit 80 percent of my time to research because I need to maintain my clinical specialty competency skills during the award period.
+I am unable to commit 75% of my time to research because I need to maintain my clinical specialty competency skills during the award period.
 Am I eligible to apply?

-No. The purpose of the Physician Scientist Fellowship award is to support research during sub-specialty fellowship after completion of clinical training.
-Guaranteeing a minimum of 80 percent effort to research demonstrates institutional commitment to developing clinical investigators towards careers as independent researchers.
+No. The purpose of the Physician Scientist Fellowship award is to support research during subspecialty fellowship after completion of clinical training.
+Guaranteeing a minimum of 75% effort to research demonstrates institutional commitment to developing clinical investigators towards careers as independent researchers.

 I have a joint appointment.
 Which institution should I apply through?